Endura Flap Thermo Panel 3e (Under 80") - Installation Instructions

 - Lay the entire panel on a flat surface.

-- Using a #2 Philips head screwdriver, remove the bottom side-screws and loosen the upper side-screws.
+- Using a #2 flat head screwdriver, remove the bottom side-screws and loosen the upper side-screws.
 Screws were tightly installed to hold the panel together during shipping; a power tool* is recommended.

 Step 3 Adjust the Spacers